bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Python programming language.
 With the Python plugins, it is possible to implement Bareos Plugins by writing Python code.

-For each daemon, there exists a Python plugin which is a plugin implementing the c api for Bareos plugins.
-The Python plugin can be configured via the usual plugin configuration and load different Python files which then implement the plugin functionality.
-These are for example the VMware Plugin or the  oVirt Plugin.
+For each daemon there exists a Daemon Python Plugin which is a plugin implementing the c API for Bareos plugins.

+This Python plugin can be configured via the usual plugin configuration mechanism which python files to load.
+The python files then implement the plugin functionality.

+Examples for such Python Plugins are the VMware Python Plugin or the oVirt Python Plugin.

 Modernization of the Python plugin API